 Finally, dips, spreads, and sauces are great for little nibblers.
 Tzatziki is an all-time favorite, of course.
 Try melitzanosalata (charred eggplant “salad” or spread) or taramosalata (pink roe “salad”), which is a little fishy, but full of flavor.

 As you can see, there’s a lot of good food in Greece.
-Every town and every island has its own specialty.
-Fruits and vegetables are at their peak when they’re in season, so you’ll get a fabulous variety the whole year round.
+Every town and every island has its own speciality.
+Fruits and vegetables are at their peak when they’re in season, so you’ll get a fabulous variety the whole year-round.
 Mezedes, or small plates, are a great way to experiment with new flavors.
 Order a little bit of everything.
 Among the best places to go for mezedes are ouzeri (ouzo shops) and tsipouradika (tsipouro is a kind of strong Greek liquor).